 |Warranty Policy||Limited One year||Limited One year|

-Similarities and differences of Canon EOS M6 Mark-II and Canon EOS M50 cameras:
+Features & Benefits of Canon EOS M6 Mark-II and M50

-While choosing any camera, both weight and dimension play an important role.
-Canon EOS M6 Mark-II’s body weight is 361 grams, and when you insert a memory card and Battery, it is measured 408 grams.
+When choosing any camera, both weight and dimension play an important role.
+Canon EOS M6 Mark-II’s body weight is 361 grams, and when you insert a memory card and Battery, it is measured at 408 grams.

 Canon EOS M50 has 24.1 Megapixels (APS-C) size sensor, and the EOS M6 Mark-II has 32.5 Megapixels (APS-C) size sensor.
 With a bigger image sensor, the EOS M6 Mark-II will provide high-resolution images and videos.

 Besides, both cameras’ auto ISO range is 100-25600, and you can extend the ISO range to 51200.
-So, you will have fine detailed and low noise images, even if the light is dim.
-Again, their 5-axis image stabilization feature is going to help you capturing stabilized pictures and videos.
+So, you will have fine detailed, and low-noise images, even if the light is dim.
+Again, their 5-axis image stabilization feature is going to help you capture stabilized pictures and videos.

 Both cameras have the powerful image processor DIGIC 8, which helps produce high-quality images and improves autofocus performance.
 In addition, when you use high ISO settings, the DIGIC8 processor helps keep images sharp and detailed in any lighting situation, plus the Auto lighting optimizer smooths the transitions between colors.
 Overall, this processor enables you to get impressive photos and videos.